openspending/fiscal-data-package/spec/index.md

 # Changelog

+- `0.3.0-alpha2`: rename Budget Data Package to Fiscal Data Package
-- `0.3.0`: very substantial rework of spec to use "mapping" approach between physical and logical model.
+- `0.3.0-alpha`: very substantial rework of spec to use "mapping" approach between physical and logical model.
 Core framework, based on Tabular Data Package, is unchanged.
 - [`0.2.0`](./0.2/): large numbers of changes and clarifications for particular fields but no substantive change to the overall spec
 - [`0.1.0`](./0.1/): first complete version of the specification